-- Audit all building and infrastructural proposals seeking EU UN subvention under cohesion or structural or World Bank funding for architectural quality and environmental impact.
+Audit all building and infrastructural proposals seeking EU subvention under cohesion or structural funding for architectural quality and environmental impact.
 Reject applications for funding of low quality projects.

-- Devise a policy, with financial measures where appropriate, for the remaking of those areas of European cities and towns, including centres, peripheries and access nodes, devastated by poor architecture and lacking in infrastructure.
+Devise a policy, with financial measures where appropriate, for the remaking of those areas of European cities and towns, induding centres, peripheries and access nodes, devastated by poor architecture, 126.

-- Devise a policy, with regulation where appropriate, for Union-wide promotion of informed cultural tourism, with control of mass tourism and of its physical manifestation at all levels from the rural landscape to the urban footpath.
+Devise a policy, with regulation where appropriate, for Union-wide promotion of informed cultural tourism, with control of mass tourism and of its physical manifestation at all levels from the rural landscape to the urban footpath, 127.